rosenpass/rosenpass/papers/whitepaper.md

 ### SKEM {#skem}

 “Key Encapsulation Mechanism” (KEM) is the name of an interface widely used in post-quantum-secure protocols.
 KEMs can be seen as asymmetric encryption specifically for symmetric keys.
 Rosenpass uses two different KEMs.
 SKEM is the key encapsulation mechanism used with the static keypairs in Rosenpass.
 The public keys of these keypairs are not transmitted over the wire during the protocol.
 We use Classic McEliece 460896\footnote{The exact Classic McEliece version is from the NIST-Competition, Round 3: \par https://classic.mceliece.org/nist/mceliece-20201010.tar.gz}[@mceliece] which claims to be as hard to break as 192-bit AES.
 As one of the oldest post-quantum-secure KEMs, it enjoys wide trust among cryptographers, but it has not been chosen for standardization by NIST.
-Its ciphertexts and private keys are small (188 bytes and 13568 bytes), and its public keys are large (524160 bytes).
+Its ciphertexts and secret keys are small (188 bytes and 13568 bytes), and its public keys are large (524160 bytes).
 This fits our use case: public keys are exchanged out-of-band, and only the small ciphertexts have to be transmitted during the handshake.

 ```pseudorust
 SKEM::enc(public_key) -> (ciphertext, shared_key)